 Other income, net consists primarily of interest earned on our cash equivalents and grant income received from the State of Delaware.
 We anticipate re-applying for the grant from the State of Delaware from time to time as long as we maintain qualifying headcount levels in the State of Delaware.
-We expect our interest income, net to increase due to our investment of cash received from the sale of shares of our convertible preferred stock in 2019 and 2020 as well as the net proceeds from this offering.
+We expect our interest income, net to increase due to our investment of cash received from the IPO.